Ques 1: Define nutrition. What are the different modes of nutrition?

 Ques 18: State the function of epiglottis.

-Ans: Epiglottis prevents the food from entering into the trachea.
+(i) Epiglottis prevents food from entering the trachea.

-Ans: The phenomenon of breaking down of water in the illuminated chloroplast is known as photolysis.
+Ans: The term "photolysis" comes from the Greek words "photo" (meaning light) and "lysis" (meaning to break apart).
+The phenomenon of breaking down of water in the illuminated chloroplast is known as Photolysis.

-Ques 20: What are the living organisms that cannot make their own food called?
+Ques 20: What are the living organisms that cannot make their food called?

-Ans: The living organisms that cannot make their own food called heterotrophs.
+Ans: The living organisms that cannot make their food are called heterotrophs.

 Ans: Chemotrophs are organisms, which do not require light.
 They manufacture their food from inorganic substances in the presence of energy derived from the oxidation of simple inorganic compounds of iron, sulphur, etc.

-Ques 23: Other than chlorophyll, which other pigment is necessary for photosynthesis?
+Ques 23: Other than chlorophyll, which another pigment is necessary for photosynthesis?